 If we remove or restrict access to user content in response to a notice of alleged infringement, Medium will make a good-faith effort to contact the affected account holder and provide information concerning the removal or restriction of access, including a copy of the takedown notice, along with instructions for filing a counter-notification.

-We will also forward a copy of the complaint to Chilling Effects.
+We will also forward a copy of the complaint to Lumen.

 Where appropriate, Medium may suspend and warn repeat violators, and in more serious cases, permanently terminate user accounts.